Discrete Event Simulation with SimEvents

 The Generators library includes blocks for creating entities based on time or signals, such as the Event-Based Entity Generation block.

-The Entity Management library includes blocks for packaging entities or separating those packages, such as the Entity Combiner block.
+The Entity Management library includes blocks for creating a resource pool, acquiring and releasing resources, packaging entities, and separating those packages.

 The Attributes library includes blocks for setting and reading attributes on an entity, such as the Set Attribute and Get Attribute blocks.